sergiomeneguzzo/Expense-management/README.md

 - **🔒 Secure Authentication**: Includes registration, login, and email confirmation for account activation.
 - **🎨 Theme Customization**: Switch between multiple colors.
 - **🖼️ Profile Picture Uploads**: Users can upload profile pictures using **Cloudinary**, ensuring fast, secure, and optimized image storage and delivery.
-- **⚡ Fast User Data Retrieval: User data, such as profile information, is cached for faster retrieval.
+- **⚡ Fast User Data Retrieval**: User data, such as profile information, is cached for faster retrieval.
 Cache is cleared when user profile information is updated.

 ## 📁 Frontend Structure
 ```plaintext